 Fidelity Cash Management Account

 With the Fidelity Cash Management Account, you'll pay no monthly fees.
 You don't have to maintain a minimum monthly balance.
-Plus, your deposits are insured up to $1,250,000, which is five times more than most banks.
+Your deposits will be insured up to $1.25 million, which is more than traditional checking and savings accounts at other banks.

 You'll need to open and link a Schwab One brokerage account, which can be opened and maintained with no fees.
 A brokerage account offers the ability to trade stocks, mutual funds, and other financial products.

 If you don't like the sound of opening a brokerage account, consider the Capital One 360 Checking Account for a debit card for international travel.
 Capital One doesn't charge a foreign transaction fee on transactions made in other currencies, which means you can use your debit card for purchases without paying for the currency conversion.

 If you can locate a Capital One or Allpoint ATM while you're traveling, you won't have to pay an ATM fee on cash withdrawals either.
 The Allpoint network includes over 55,000 ATMs all over the world.
 You can download an app to your smartphone to locate an Allpoint ATM near you.